Studies have found that unvaccinated people are more likely to get COVID every 16 months on average. - ExBulletin

 COVID-19 did not exist long enough to carry out long-term studies, so researchers led by Jeffrey Townsend, a professor of biostatistics at Yale University, are close to recreating the response of the immune system.
 I investigated reinfection with a virus.
 Yale Daily News..

 “The overall goal of this study was to provide an answer to the question that it is impossible to answer empirically at this point in the pandemic.
 How long has it been since infection with SARS-CoV-2?
-Is there any immunity to the virus before it becomes vulnerable to reinfection? ”Co-author Haley Hassler, a study related to the School of Public Health, told the paper. rice field.
+Is there any immunity to the virus before it becomes vulnerable to reinfection? ”Co-author Haley Hassler, a researcher at the Graduate School of Public Health, told the paper. ..

 The findings contradict the notion that recovery from COVID-19 guarantees a lifetime of protection from the virus.